Assisting Injured Individuals With Recovering Compensation

 Moreover, if the healthcare provider fails to properly inform a patient of his or her test results (including test results that reveal a disease), the two-year clock does not start to run until such time as the patient discovers – or reasonably should have discovered – the doctor’s negligent failure to inform.
 Finally, the two-year statute of limitations clock does not begin running until such time as the patient ends his or her medical treatment with the negligent provider.

 At the Montee Law Firm, our legal team can ensure that you satisfy all relevant provisions of the Medical Malpractice Statute.
-To schedule a free case evaluation and legal consultation with a Kansas City medical malpractice lawyer, please call us at (816) 364-1650 or contact us online to learn more about how we can help you pursue the monetary recovery you need.
+To schedule a free case evaluation and legal consultation with a St. Joseph Medical Malpractice Lawyer, please call us at (816) 364-1650 or contact us online to learn more about how we can help you pursue the monetary recovery you need.